TangentFoxy/blog/_articles/Switches Suck.md

 modified:
 permalink: /switches-suck/
 category: Programming
-blags: [Lua, programming style, programming tips, tips]
+tags: [Lua, programming style, programming tips, tips]
-tags: writing/blog/published
 ---

 I don't like switch statements, in any language.
 They seem unnecessarily verbose and error-prone, in fact I forgot the break statements in my example below on the first draft.
 Most of the time, you _don't_ want the fall-through feature, but you have to remember that extra word for each case to prevent that.